ergardt/astrochem_ml/README.md

 # Machine Learning analysis of astrochemical modelling

-Here we our research results of ranging chemical reactions parameters.
+Here we present our research results of ranging chemical reactions parameters.